-Service Description Service Ambulatory surgery services Physical therapy Occupational therapy Speech therapy Blood storage and processing Respiratory services Audiology services Cardiology services Chemotherapy services Radiation services Surgeries performed in a freestanding ambulatory surgery center (ASC) or hospital ASC Twenty-four (24) hours a day, seven (7) days per week, emergency services Urgent care services Medical supplies, equipment, and drugs Services when Medically Necessary.
-Physician Services Services provided by or under the direct supervision of physicians include: • Physical examinations • Screening examinations • EPSDT screenings for children and youth under age 21 Services when Medically Necessary and provided at locations including, but not limited to: • Physician's office • Clinic • Private home • Licensed hospital • Licensed skilled nursing or intermediate care facility or • Licensed or certified residential setting Podiatry (foot and ankle) Services Treatment of conditions of the foot and ankle such as: Professional services, not involving surgery provided in an office or clinic Diabetic foot care (inpatient and outpatient) not involving surgery Diagnostic radiology procedures limited to ankle and below Surgical procedures limited to ankle and below Foot and ankle care for infection or injury in an office or outpatient clinic Bunionectomies when the bunion is present with overlying skin ulceration or neuroma secondary to the bunion.
-Pregnancy-Related Services for Pregnant Women and Expectant Parents Services for the health of the woman and her fetus during the woman's pregnancy and up to sixty (60) days post-partum when Medically Necessary.
-Services provided for pregnancy and maternity care such as: • Prenatal care

-Service Description Diagnostic tests (Radiology, laboratory, and other diagnostic tests) Treatment of missed, threatened, incomplete abortions Health education and screening for conditions that could make a pregnancy "high risk" Fetal development Labor and delivery of infant and post-partum care Diagnostic ultrasound Fetal stress and non-stress testing Prenatal vitamins Screening, diagnosis, and treatment for pregnancy-related conditions, to include SBIRT, screening for maternal depression, and access to necessary behavioral and substance use treatment or supports • Lactation counseling - up to six months Breast pump rental - up to six months Breast pump purchase - requires prior approval Educational classes on childbirth, breastfeeding, and infant care Counseling on healthy behaviors, to include prevention and harm reduction Inpatient hospital services, physician services, other practitioner services, and any other services that impact pregnancy outcomes.
-Inpatient and outpatient substance use treatment for pregnant and parenting women and their children.
-Prescription Drugs May be extended with prior approval.
-Medications when Medically Necessary to optimize the Member's medical condition, including behavioral health prescription drugs for children receiving services from CAMHD.
-Includes: Prescription drugs and certain over-the-counter drugs which are on the list of approved drugs and prescribed by your doctor who is licensed to prescribe Medication management and counseling D C Medications of non-pulmonary and latent tuberculosis not covered by DOH.
-Laboratory La Preventive Services - Adult (21 years or older) Includes: AAA (abdominal aortic aneurysm) screening for those that meet criteria Blood pressure Breast cancer screening Cervical cancer screening Chemoprophylaxis Colorectal cancer screening Diabetes screening for those that meet criteria Health education and counseling Hepatitis C screening for those that meet criteria
+Service Description

+SCIVICC Ambulatory surgery services

+Physical therapy

+Occupational therapy

+• Speech therapy

+Blood storage and processing

+Respiratory services

+Audiology services

+Cardiology services

+0,

+• Chemotherapy services

+Radiation services

+Surgeries performed in a freestanding ambulatory surgery center (ASC) or hospital ASC

+• Twenty-four (24) hours a day, seven (7) days per week, emergency services

+Urgent care services

+Medical supplies, equipment, and drugs

+Services when Medically Necessary.

+Physician Services Services provided by or under the direct supervision of physicians include:

+Physical examinations

+Screening examinations

+EPSDT screenings for children and youth under age 21

+Services when Medically Necessary and provided at locations including, but not

+limited to:

+Physician's office

+• Clinic

+Private home

+Licensed hospital

+Licensed skilled nursing or intermediate care facility or

+Licensed or certified residential setting

+Podiatry (foot and ankle) Services Treatment of conditions of the foot and ankle such as:

+Professional services, not involving surgery provided in an office or clinic

+Diabetic foot care (inpatient and outpatient) not involving surgery

+Diagnostic radiology procedures limited to ankle and below

+Surgical procedures limited to ankle and below

+Foot and ankle care for infection or injury in an office or outpatient clinic

+Bunionectomies when the bunion is present with overlying skin ulceration or

+neuroma secondary to the bunion.

+Pregnancy-Related Services for the health of the woman and her fetus during the woman's pregnancy

+Services for Pregnant and up to sixty (60) days post-partum when Medically Necessary.

+Women and Expectant

+Parents Services provided for pregnancy and maternity care such as:

+Prenatal care

+Service Description

+Diagnostic tests (Radiology, laboratory, and other diagnostic tests)

+Treatment of missed, threatened, incomplete abortions

+Health education and screening for conditions that could make a pregnancy

+"high risk"

+Fetal development

+Labor and delivery of infant and post-partum care

+Diagnostic ultrasound

+Fetal stress and non-stress testing

+Prenatal vitamins

+Screening, diagnosis, and treatment for pregnancy-related conditions, to include SBIRT, screening for maternal depression, and access to necessary behavioral and substance use treatment or supports

+• Lactation counseling - up to six months

+Breast pump rental - up to six months

+Breast pump purchase - requires prior approval

+Educational classes on childbirth, breastfeeding, and infant care

+Counseling on healthy behaviors, to include prevention and harm reduction

+Inpatient hospital services, physician services, other practitioner services, and any other services that impact pregnancy outcomes.

+Inpatient and outpatient substance use treatment for pregnant and parenting

+women and their children.

+W 0 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2

+May be extended with prior approval.

+Prescription Drugs Medications when Medically Necessary to optimize the Member's medical condition, including behavioral health prescription drugs for children receiving services from CAMHD.

+Includes:

+Prescription drugs and certain over-the-counter drugs which are on the list of approved drugs and prescribed by your doctor who is licensed to prescribe

+Medication management and counseling

+Duorroutireo Comeigos Medications of non-pulmonary and latent tuberculosis not covered by DOH.
+Includes:

+Preventive Services - Adult Includes: A A A (abdominal cortic analysism) careaning for those that most criteria

+(21 years or older) AAA (abdominal aortic aneurysm) screening for those that meet criteria Blood pressure

+Breast cancer screening

+Cervical cancer screening

+Chemoprophylaxis

+Colorectal cancer screening

+Diabetes screening for those that meet criteria

+Health education and counseling

+Hepatitis C screening for those that meet criteria